soanvig/txsm/README.md

 ## Development notes / contributing

 Txsm doesn't use `scripts` from `package.json`.
 It instead uses [Just](https://github.com/casey/just) - much more flexible command runner.
-Upon installing `just` you can check available recipes in `justfile` or by running `just --list`.
+Upon installing, `just` you can check available recipes in `justfile` or by running `just --list`.

 It also uses [pnpm](https://pnpm.io/) instead of `npm`.

-It requires fairly modern node js version (at least 21.2.0), because it uses node's test runner and assert library for tests.
+It requires fairly modern Node.js version (at least 21.2.0), because it uses node's test runner and assert library for tests.

 ## Roadmap/planned features